 It benefits your body.

-This Sing Yourself to Happiness article on Healthline tells us that since you need to breathe a little deeper to support your belted melodies, you take in more oxygen for the brain.
+An article on Healthline tells us that since you need to breathe a little deeper to support your belted melodies, you take in more oxygen for the brain.

 You don’t have to audition for a musical at your local theater or join the church choir.
 Just belt it out.

+If you simply need to lift your mood, though, singing might be a way to get you going during those times when you’re feeling a little down.
 I reckon there would be bonus points–and extra happiness–if you sang at a nursing home and led sing-alongs.

 Loudly for All to Hear